-Changes in chapterMarch 2020KS JMP
+Changes in chapter March 2021 KS JMP

 The amount of municipal waste at landfills is decreasing heavily.
-In 2012 the reduction was over onequarter from the previous year and the same rate seems to be continuing in 2013 as well.
-Only 670.000 tonnes of municipal waste was deposited at landfills in 2013.
-For example in 2008 the amount was still 1.400.000 tonnes.
-The co-combustion of waste with energy recovery is on the rise as can be seen from Table 6.10.
+In 2012 the reduction was over one-quarter from the previous year and the same rate seems to be continuing in 2013 as well.
+Only 16.000 tonnes of municipal waste were deposited at landfills in 2018.
+For example, in 2008 the amount was still 1400000 tonnes.
+The co-combustion of waste with energy recovery is on the rise as can be seen from Table 6.4.
 If the current development continues, landfills for municipal waste will become history, as is already the case in many other European countries.

-The number of waste co-combusting waste with energy recovery has been rapidly increasing since 1994 due to implementation of the revised Waste Act and the revision of the Environmental Protection Act.
+The number of waste co-combusting waste with energy recovery has been rapidly increasing since 1994 due to implementation of the revised Waste Act, the revision of the Environmental Protection Act and the ban of organic waste to landfills since 2016.